baptistepras/maze_generator-solver/README.md

 # Maze generator and solver

 This project was made in groups of 2 and can generate, solve and print mazes using backtracking in Ocaml.
-This project was made in L2.
+This project was made during my second year of university.

 # Members who contributed to this project